mitch-b/course-in-a-box/modules/netweaver gateway/_posts/2000-01-06-registering-the-service.markdown

 This should give you an XML (only content type supported) response of all the entities, entity sets, and operations allowed in the service.

-Now, your web developers can look at the service while we work on mapping the CRUD-Q (Create, Read, Update, Delete, Query) operations from the entity to the RFC.
+Now, your web developers can look at the service while we work on mapping the CRUD-Q (Create, Read, Update, Delete, Query) operations from the entity to the RFC in the next section.